stanford-oval/almond-voice/README.md

 ## API

-Currently, Almond Voice provides two REST endpoints used for Almond-based services, both hosted at [voice.almond.stanford.edu](https://voice.almond.stanford.edu).
+Currently, Almond Voice provides two REST endpoints that provides TTS and STT functionality for Almond-based services, both hosted at [voice.almond.stanford.edu](https://voice.almond.stanford.edu).
 Support for websocket-based streaming will be added in the future.

+**Note:** This API is experimental and may be significantly modified in the future.
+Please use with caution.

-### Speech-to-text
+## Speech-to-text

-#### Request
+### Request

 ```
 POST /rest/stt